BackTable / Urology / Article

 How to Flush a Foley Catheter

 Foley catheters are commonly used to help drain urine from the bladder, especially for patients who are unable to urinate without intervention.
 However, Foley catheters can become clogged with debris, mucus, or blood clots, which may cause discomfort or prevent proper drainage.
-Flushing helps to clear these obstructions and ensures that the catheter continues to drain urine effectively.
-In cases where urine output decreases or there’s discomfort or resistance when flushing, it may be necessary to flush the catheter to restore normal function.
-Foley catheter flushing also helps to reduce the risk of infection and other complications.
-This article covers how to flush a Foley catheter effectively, including what solutions to use, how often to flush, and the steps involved.
+Flushing a Foley catheter helps to clear these obstructions and ensures that the catheter continues to drain urine effectively.
+In cases where urine output decreases or there is discomfort or resistance when irrigating, catheter flushing may be required to restore normal function.
+Learning how to flush a Foley catheter with normal saline, sterile water, or other solutions can also help reduce infection risk and minimize complications.
+This article reviews how to flush a Foley catheter, including recommended solutions, flushing frequency, and the key steps involved.

 Table of Contents